Ethiopians: Prehistory

 Archaeologists found remains of early hominins, one of the most specimen was Australopithecus afarensis, also called "Lucy", which was discovered in the country's Awash Valley, so-called Hadar in 1974.
 It is estimated to be 3.5 million years old.
 In October 2015, scientists discovered the remains of a man called "Mota" in a cave in south-central Ethiopia, he lived 4,500 years ago.
 Atypical of Euroasians, who were believed to have reached the region after him, Mota's genetic variants did not include traits such as "light-colored eyes or skin," resembling the modern Aari tribes that live in the southern area of the country.

 Other research suggests Euroasians that arrived in the region resemble modern-day Sardinians, or likely LBK culture of antiquity.
 By proofing Mota has no European genome, archeologist theorized the Near East population migrated to Africa in 3,000 years ago.
 Other evidence concluded that Eurasian population made significant contribution as a result of back migration between 1,500 and 3,500 years ago.
 Nilo-Saharan peoples do not exhibit this genetic similarity; instead, their DNA shows evidence of more recent admixture (less than 1200 years ago) with other African peoples.

 It was thought that Hamitic people from Asia Minor had migrated before Semitic Arabian people in the 7th century BC.
-In 1933, G.W.B Huntingford proposed a theory of Azanian civilization could existed in Kenya, and northern Tanzania, between the Stone Age and Islamic period.
+In 1933, G.W.B Huntingford proposed a theory of Azanian civilization could have existed in Kenya, and northern Tanzania, between the Stone Age and Islamic period.
 It was supposed that these people evicted from Ethiopia and Somalia by Muslim invasion to southern region in present-day Kenya and Tanzania where perished around 14th- and 15th-century.

 About 7000 BC, Afro-Asiatic-speaking population namely Cushitic and Omotic-speaking people grouped in the present day of Ethiopia after which diversification thrived in the area and allowed the other local groups, the Agaws, Somali, Oromo, and numerous Omotic-speaking groups to unify.
 Originally a hunter gatherers, those people began domesticating indigenous plants thereafter, including the grasses teff, eleusine, enset, root crop, and domestication of cattles and other animals to fill agricultural livelihoods that still contemporary followed.
 By the late first millennium BC, the Agaws occupied the northern Ethiopian region, as the Sidamo occupied the central and southern parts of Ethiopia, making inaugural historical development of Ethiopia.

 Afro-Asiatic languages were present in Africa and the Middle East by the eighth to sixth millennium BCE.
 This language family includes various modern and extinct African and Asian languages such as Oromo, Somali, Egyptian, Berber, Hausa, Hebrew, Arabic, Aramaic, and Akkadian.
 Ge'ez was developed around sixth century BCE and evident by inscriptions of contemporary kingdom of D'mt.
 The language dominance was eclipsed by 1000 AD, but the highland inhabitants used it as written scholar and liturgical language between 300s and 1800s.